JacobHazen1/ECON1001E/README.md

-## Welcome to Econ 1001E tutorial page
+## Welcome to Econ 1001E Tutorial Page

 ### Contact Information
 Note: For questions regarding material in this course **please** come to office hours.
 I have provided emails in the case of emergency/immediate situations.